Towards Meaningful Repertoires

 There is always a way out!

 There is significant power in knowing you always have the option to say, “no” or “I don't want to participate”.
-Support is to move you towards what is important to you!
+Support is to move you towards your meaning!
 If it isn't working, an individual has the right to ask to stop.

 It is then our job as the supporters to figure out a new or different way to move the individual towards what is essential to them!